 Do you believe that Jesus was born of a virgin?

 No. This again was carried over from pagan religions, whose major gods were all born of virgins (e.g. Mithras, Dionysos etc).
-Christians felt that they had to keep up with, and at least have Jesus make the same and equal claims as pagan gods, in order to win over converts from among the pagans.
+Paul of Tarsus felt that his salvation-figure had to keep up with, and have Jesus at least make the same and equal claims as pagan gods did, in order to win over converts from among the pagans.
 We believe that Yeshua`’s birth by Miryam was perfectly natural and normal.